-- A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; and - B. The Council of Xatśūll First Nation considers it to be in the best interests of the First Nation to make a law for such purposes;
+- A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; - B. The Council of Shawanaga First Nation considers it to be in the best interests of the First Nation to make a law for such purposes; and - C. The Council of Shawanaga First Nation wishes to repeal and replace the Shawanaga First Nation Financial Administration Law, 2018.

-NOW THEREFORE the Council of Xatsull First Nation enacts as follows:
+NOW THEREFORE the Council of Shawanaga First Nation enacts as follows: